+Taking an in-depth look at your finances can help you see where to make any changes for the upcoming year.
 Our financial fitness tool will give you a score and tell you how you compare to others like you.
 Just answer a few quick questions to find out where you stand and the steps you can take to improve your financial position.

 But before you jump into anything, make sure you look beyond any introductory deals and at the full terms and conditions.
 For example, if a credit card offers 0% interest for the first 6 months and then the interest rate dramatically increases, it may not be the best option.

 Once you’ve set your goal, break it down into small steps and keep it front of mind.
-This can mean setting yourself little milestones to reach by the end of each month and even doing something as simple as sticking a reminder on your fridge.
+This can mean setting yourself milestones to reach by the end of each month and even doing something as simple as sticking a reminder on your fridge.

-Explore more: Planning for the future
+Explore: Planning for the future